 To be admitted to any teacher education program, applicants must meet the requirements below.
 Questions should be addressed to the director of the appropriate teacher education program.

-- Transfer students must have earned at least a 2.75 at the institution from which they are transferring.
+- Transfer students must have earned at least a 3.0 at the institution from which they are transferring.
+Exceptions are at the discretion of the program director.
 If students have completed more than 12 credits at Stony Brook, admission decisions will be based on their Stony Brook grade point average.

 - Each teacher education program may require students to complete specific courses (with a minimum grade) to qualify for admission.